tethal/rnatrix/doc/README.md

 ## Learning Philosophy

-Start with high-level abstractions (AST interpreter) and gradually progress to low-level systems programming (`unsafe`, memory management, x64 code generation).
+Start with high-level abstractions (AST interpreter) and gradually progress to low-level systems programming (`unsafe`, memory management, custom tracing GC, x64 code generation).
 Learn Rust features when they become necessary for the current implementation phase, not all at once.

 ## Project Progression